spotswoodb/mvp_backend/notes.md

 - Turn these into player cards viewed like a gallery on the homepage
 - The hits page should present hit data in an interesting way.
 Maybe leaderboards?

+Do these two tasks then take a break
+- Setup rails migration to display date correctly "mm/dd/yyyy"
+- Drop data base
+- Reseed database